jtpolasek/sleepnomad/content/posts/2019-04-07--Sleep-Nomad-Reboot/index.md

 Spammers have gotten the best of me with my contact form.
 I was getting nothing but spam.
 Therefore the contact form has been temporarily removed.
 That being said I am currently researching how to combat them.
-I hope to have it back up soon. **UPDATE: 4/8/2019:** I have added the form back with additional spam filters.
+I hope to have it back up soon.

 I have also decided to expand the scope of this blog to be wider than just vitamin d and its effects.
 It was the catalyst that got me going and trying to beat sleep apnea.
 Improving sleep apnea has many variables and nutrition is just one of them.
 I have been doing many things in tandem to improve sleep apnea and I want to make sure I share those.
 Why?
 I think to improve sleep apnea, we need to look at the whole big sleep picture.
 Our brain, physical structure, breathing, mental mindset, nutrition, exercise to name a few.
 That is what I have been doing while I was "out on the trail".